Struct rustc_middle::ty::WithOptConstParam [−][src]

 If we now want to use that constant in a place which potentionally needs its type

-we also pass the type of its const_param
+we also pass the type of its const_param.
+This is the point of WithOptConstParam,

 Fields

-of the corresponding generic parameter in case did
+did: Tconst_param_did: Option<DefId>The DefId of the corresponding generic parameter in case did is

 a const argument.